 Interested and eligible applicants are expected to submit the research proposal on Belmont Forum Grant Operations (BFgo) website.
 Please carefully review the call documents on the platform when preparing a proposal.

-Info Event and Matchmaking
+Info Event Replay and Matchmaking

 The Thematic Program Office has presented the CRA and answered questions from prospective applicants upon an online Info Event held on Tuesday 16 May, 10:00 UTC.
-The replay and FAQ will soon be available.

 An online Matchmaking Platform, which aims at supporting consortium building and fostering networking, particularly for Early Career Researchers, will also be available to all prospective applicants.
 If you would like to join the matchmaking platform, please sign up using this form.